RIOT-OS/RIOT/doc/doxygen/src/move-semantics.md

 * taken by value (or returned by value) in public API functions (or preprocessor macros) that use the type.

 In addition,
-individual functions may state that they take a reference to be a short-lived, and make no requirements on the pointer's validity beyond the function's execution.
+individual functions may state that they take a reference to be short-lived, and make no requirements on the pointer's validity beyond the function's execution.
 (The @ref ztimer_is_set function might make such a statement).